 Dental hygiene is very important to overall health.
 However, dental care is most effective when done properly.
-Many people do not realize that they are taking care of their teeth incorrectly.
+Many people don’t realize that they’re taking care of their teeth incorrectly.
 If you’re worried you might be one of these people, read on to discover some helpful tips on proper dental care.

 The Proper Way to Brush